 Once your application is reviewed and your eligibility is verified, you will see your tuition and fees due date change in the MyFSU “My Bill” system within a few days after submission.
-Your new due date will be August 5th for the Summer 2022 term.
+Your new due date will be December 15th for the Fall 2023 term.

 What are my payment options?